 At No. 15 by Guesthouse in Bath, charm and whimsy are woven with the elegance of Regency Bath, crafting an inviting, homely ambience both enchanting and ineffably chic.
-Past grandeur flirts with the gentlest of modern touches, inviting a sense of playful reverie and Alice-like magic.
-The hotel, a Georgian townhouse, doesn’t take itself too seriously — adding lacy bed curtains as a grainy painted backdrop on the wall in many of the rooms, but this is where the hotel finds its charm.
-Under a large chandelier in the reception, a key cabinet lies hidden in an oversized doll house, a hint of what’s to expect from a night in No 15 by Guesthouse
+Past grandeur flirts with gentle modern touches, inviting a sense of playfulness and Alice-like magic.
+The hotel, a Georgian townhouse, doesn’t take itself too seriously — adding lacy bed curtains as a grainy painted backdrop on the wall in many of the rooms, but this is where its charm lies.
+Travellers arriving to the reception will find, just under a large chandelier, a key cabinet hidden in an oversized doll house, a hint of what’s to expect from a night in No 15 by Guesthouse.

 The Rooms at No 15 by Guesthouse

 The guest rooms each feel like little theatres.
 Some are littered with antiques, others feature the aforementioned trompe-l’œil designs painted as backdrops to large cosy beds, and all have their own doll house for tea and coffee makers.
 This slightly off-kilter eccentricity is embraced with gusto but the bones of the house remain.
-Each is homely yet stately with long traditional sash windows allowing light to flood the stage inside.
-My favourite room at No 15 by Guesthouse is by far the Pulteney Room which comes with a flourish of extra space and a Crosley record player, for which you’ll find a record library posed along the wall of a lower ground staircase.
-Happily, while browsing the library I came across some deep cuts from The Cure and Spear of Destiny.
+Each room is homely yet stately with long traditional sash windows allowing light to flood the stage within.
+My favourite is by far the Pulteney Room, which comes with a flourish of extra space and a Crosley record player, for which you’ll find a record library posed along the wall of a lower ground staircase.
+Happily, while browsing the library, I came across some deep cuts from The Cure and Spear of Destiny.
 The beds are comfortable and embracing and the sofa provides a central space from which to admire not just the room but Bath’s verdant cityscape just beyond the window.

-The common spaces are full of NO.15’s whimsy-full personality, eschewing a tidy luxury for a lived-in opulence with grand chandeliers of various designs dangling in almost every room, while the walls are adorned with bold, playful art, inviting discovery and engagement, a sense of homeliness not often achieved in such a space.
+The common spaces are full of NO.15’s whimsy-full personality, eschewing a tidy luxury for a lived-in opulence with grand chandeliers of various designs dangling in almost every room, while the walls are adorned with bold, playful art, and ultimately, a sense of homeliness not often achieved in such a space.

 The Restaurant and Bar at No.15 Great Pulteney